maziac/zx81-bastop/design/ptobasconversion.md

 - Spaces at the end of a line are ignored.
 So, a p-file converted to .bas and back to p-file can have a different size.
 The p-file converter will add spaces if the original has spaces but an editor might cut them off anyway.
 - In REM-lines all codes will have a translation.
 Spaces at the end of a line are relevant.
 Therefore the p-file converter converts the last space as "[0]" to prevent that an editor cuts them off.
 - The tokens are checked with the longest tokens first.
 This is to prevent that e.g. "<>" is not recognized as "<" and ">" but as a single code.
-- REM and Quoted strings: Tokens in quoted strings can be ambiguous.
+- REM and quoted strings: Tokens in quoted strings can be ambiguous.
 E.g. "STOP" could have been originally a single code (0xE3) or it was compounded from "S" "T" "O" "P".
 There is no way to tell.
 The 'convert' function will convert it as single characters.
 - However, the p to bas conversion will put those tokens in brackets (e.g. "[STOP]").
 REM lines you often find machine code.
 The tokens in brackets gurantee that when converting the bas file  to a p-file that the code can be 100% reconstructed.
   Here are some examples for otherwise ambiguous strings: <>, <=, >=, **, RND, INKEY$, PI, AT to COPY